ananthusyam/blackjack/Readme .md

-This is card game called Blackjack.
+This is a card game called Blackjack.